fabianhauser/fabianhauser-ch/src/content/_index.md

 +++

 I’m a passionate traveller, mountaineer, [photographer](https://portfolio.pixelfed.social/fabianhauser) and lifelong learner.
-Currently, I'm taking a sabbatical to travel eastern Asia 🌏
+Currently, I'm taking a sabbatical to travel southeast Asia 🌏

 Professionally, I've been active in computer science and teaching with a focus on software engineering, distributed systems and [open source software](./projects).